-The Food and Drug Law Institute (FDLI) sponsors the H. Thomas Austern Memorial Writing Competitions to encourage law students interested in the areas of law that affect food, drugs, animal drugs, biologics, cosmetics, diagnostics, dietary supplements, medical devices and tobacco.
+The Food and Drug Law Institute (FDLI) sponsors the H. Thomas Austern Memorial Writing Competition to encourage law students interested in the areas of law that affect food, drugs, animal drugs, biologics, cosmetics, diagnostics, dietary supplements, medical devices and tobacco.
 Winning papers will be considered for publication in the Food and Drug Law Journal.
-There are two competitions – one for papers with a maximum of 40 pages, and one for papers between 41 and 100 pages.
-Papers longer than 100 pages will not be accepted.

-Entrants must be currently enrolled in a J.D. program at any of the nation's "ABA-accredited" law schools or a 2012-2013 academic year graduate.
+Students currently enrolled in a JD Program at any ABA-accredited law school or a 2015-2016 academic year graduate.

 - Papers shall include footnotes, not endnotes.
 Text and footnote type shall be in 12-pt.
 Times Roman font.

-Deadline: Papers must be received no later than JUNE 7, 2013.
+- Papers must be submitted no later than midnight, June 10th 2016.

 We do accept submissions that have been submitted to other writing contests, however, if you win FDLI’s competition and are chosen to be published in the Food and Drug Law Journal it must be the first publication that includes your article.

 A committee of practicing attorneys and law professors with relevant food and drug law expertise will judge the papers.
 The following factors will be considered:

 - Thoroughness and depth of legal analysis

 - Evaluation of judicial precedents, statutes, and regulations

 - Quality of legal research